miranda-ng/miranda-ng/protocols/FacebookRM/docs/facebook - readme.txt

 --------------------------------
        Version history
 --------------------------------
+0.2.2.1 - 27.11.2013
+ !
+Fixed marking messages of some multichats as read
+ !
+Fixed downloading avatars of some contacts (and repeated downloading of them again and again...)
+ + Load messages marked as abusive/spam

+ x Getting sent messages from other browser/mobile instances still doesn't work

 0.2.2.0 - 19.11.2013
  + Correctly load contacts on mobile phone that are online right now (also removed old related option)
  + Added hidden option to keep messages unread to disable marking messages as read on server